ToposInstitute/RelationalThinking-Book/_sources/chp1-directed-graphs.md

 :align: center
 ```

 Dangling arrows, arrows that have to come out of multiple vertices somehow, arrows floating off by themselves unattached to anything.
 It's carnage!
 By designing our maps in the vertices-first approach we open up the possibility of creating *nonsense*: maps which may appear valid at first, but which produce broken directed graphs when we try to interpret them.
+By contrast, any maps in the arrows-first approach can't help but be proper directed graphs.